Table of Contents

 In a major move to improve the transport network in Mumbai, the Maharashtra government has announced a number of metro lines in the city linking major industrial and commercial hubs in and around the metropolis.

 While the Mumbai Metropolitan Region Development Authority (MMRDA), the nodal agency for the development of the metro network in the megapolis, had finalised the construction plan of a 24-km Thane-Bhiwandi-Kalyan Metro-5 corridor and 14.5-km Swami Samarth Nagar-Jogeshwari-Kanjurmarg-Vikhroli Metro-6 corridor, Mumbai Metro Line 10, 11, 12 are also under construction.
+Moreover, Mumbai Metro 2A line construction work is also finished.
 Here is all you need to know about Mumbai Metro connectivity.

 Mumbai Metro Line 5